 After School Care: The View Ridge Boys and Girls Club is located in the Sand Point Community Church basement, adjacent to View Ridge Elementary.
 Staff from Boys and Girls Club escort Kindergarteners to the club each day; older students go together from their classrooms.
 University YMCA has a location at Magnuson Park with bus transportation from our school.

 After School Programs: Language, art, sewing, knitting, chess, choir, basketball, and more are available after school throughout the year.
 See After-School Activities for more information.

 Art: All students at View Ridge receive weekly art instruction.
 Our Art teacher inspire students to explore culture, design principles, history, and community through the visual arts.

-Arts Night: An annual spring community celebration of the arts emphasizing Music, Dance, Visual, & Literary Arts.
-Normally, held in the spring.
+Arts Night: An annual spring community celebration of the arts emphasizing Music, Dance, Visual, and Literary Arts.
+Normally held in the spring.